bashar1aziz/lab_automation/README.md

 On Eve-NG there runs a virtual network environment with the following switches:

-hostname IP Description s11-iol 10.100.1.11 Cisco IOL virtual switch s12-iol 10.100.1.12 Cisco IOL virtual switch s13-iol 10.100.1.13 Cisco IOL virtual switch s14-iol 10.100.1.14 Cisco IOL virtual switch s15-iol 10.100.1.15 Cisco IOL virtual switch mgmt-iol 10.100.1.100 Cisco IOL virtual switch used for aggregation and uplink to ansible host erikbuntu 10.100.1.20 Ansible host All switches have a interface in a switch management vlan, which is switched through the management switch (mgmt-iol) to the outside, towards the Ansible host.
+hostname IP Description s11-iol 10.100.1.11 Cisco IOL virtual switch s12-iol 10.100.1.12 Cisco IOL virtual switch s13-iol 10.100.1.13 Cisco IOL virtual switch s14-iol 10.100.1.14 Cisco IOL virtual switch s15-iol 10.100.1.15 Cisco IOL virtual switch mgmt-iol 10.100.1.100 Cisco IOL virtual switch used for aggregation and uplink to ansible host  10.100.1.20 Ansible host All switches have a interface in a switch management vlan, which is switched through the management switch (mgmt-iol) to the outside, towards the Ansible host.

 Ansible configuration